-Running a small business in Canada today means finding new ways to grow, connect, and deliver for your customers—even as the landscape keeps shifting.
+Running a small business in Canada today means finding new ways to grow, connect, and deliver for your customers in a shifting landscape.

-That’s why, through our Unboxing Borders initiative, we’re dedicated to helping businesses like yours overcome barriers, seize new opportunities, and keep growing even in uncertain times.
-In this guide, we’ve compiled the resources and expert insights we’ve developed to help you adapt, stay competitive, and keep your business moving forward.
-There’s real room to grow—today only around 21% of what the world produces is sold outside its home country*.
+That’s why, through our Unboxing Borders initiative, we’re dedicated to helping businesses like yours overcome barriers, seize new opportunities, and keep growing in uncertain times.
+In this guide, we’ve compiled resources and expert insights to help you adapt, stay competitive, and keep your business moving forward.
+There’s room to grow today: only around 21% of what the world produces is sold outside its home country*.

 As of August 29, 2025, the U.S. removed its US$800 de minimis threshold.
-Small shipments may now face duties, taxes, and more paperwork.
+Small shipments may now face duties, taxes, and added customs clearance steps.

 Unpacking the Changes: Expert Insights from Our Webinar